 As you know, orthodontic treatment is quite an investment, and you definitely don’t want to have to do it all over again.
 If you don’t wear your retainer and your teeth shift back, you may need to get braces again in the future!
 Retainers come with a price of their own, but they are far more affordable than another round of orthodontic treatment.

 Maintain a Healthy Smile

 Having an aligned bite and straight teeth can help you to maintain excellent oral health!
 Bite issues can lead to temporomandibular joint (TMJ) dysfunction as well as the wearing of the teeth.
 Crooked teeth can make it more difficult to thoroughly clean your smile, therefore increasing your risk of oral health issues, like tooth decay and gum disease.
-By wearing your retainer, you can keep your teeth in the perfect locations to prevent these issues from occurring.
+By wearing your retainer in Webster, you can keep your teeth in the perfect locations to prevent these issues from occurring.

 The Different Types of Retainers

 There are a variety of different types of retainers available.
 Each one has unique benefits.
 Here are the most common ones.